 Landlords of domestic properties could be fined up to £5000 for each property that fails to meet the Minimum Energy Efficiency Standard (MEES), while for commercial properties penalties are linked to the rateable value and are likely be considerably more (although in both cases there are exemptions for specific situations).
 Some landlords may still not be aware of the looming deadline or what they should do about it.

 According to the Government, up to 25% of properties have an E rating or below.
 The Government has already indicated that it may raise the minimum standard further over the next decade.
 There are many measures landlords can take to improve energy efficiency.
 Wall insulation is very effective but not all properties have the option of cavity wall insulation and in these cases external wall insulation (EWI) may provide a solution.

 We offer two EWI systems.
 The backer panels used for our X-Clad and V-Clad systems are both excellent insulators and have proven to save energy and reduce heating bills.
 Both panels have a BRE Green Guide Rating of A and can be supplied in a range of thicknesses up to 100mm to help meet the energy saving targets of a project.
-X-Clad has been independently certified by the British Board of Agrément (BBA) and is LABC (Local Authority Building Control) registered.
+X-Clad has been independently certified by the British Board of Agrément (BBA).

 These systems have a brick finish and can be retrofitted directly to an existing masonry wall.
 As the vernacular building material of a large proportion of building stock, using a brick slip EWI system preserves the brick finish whilst enhancing the thermal performance of the building.